-'I would hate for that to happen,' Ito laughed, 'I have a couple of days at home before I join the ship.'
+'I would hate to twiddle my thumbs,' Ito laughed, 'I have a couple of days at home before I join the ship.'

 The Navy had assigned Ito Roos as a junior officer on the Forno Challenge Captained by Senior Captain Fedo Roos.

 After a short holiday with her family, Ito gathered her gear to join her new ship.

 Roos hailed a Taxi to take her across town knowing that it would be a long time before she saw her home again.
 As her vehicle travelled along the beautiful avenues, the gardens reflected the concept of receiving points for diverse ways for growing their future.

 Arriving at the Navy base, Ito found the Forno Challenge standing in all its glory on the pad as she strode towards the boarding ramp.